 Accordingly, aspect-oriented composition has been a key focus of his work in the past decade.
 Most of his research has resulted in contributions to the composition filters model, an extension to the object-oriented model with advanced composition techniques, including aspect-orientation.
 The research contributions in this area have all been implemented within the Compose* project, where ca. 20 M.Sc. and Ph.D. students have collaborated during 5 years on the succesful construction and evolution of a single, integrated tool-set that works on multiple platforms (C, Java, .NET) and multiple programming languages (C, Java, C#, J#).

-More recently, he has worked with Wilke Havinga on Co-op; a novel composition model that supports the creation, reuse and refinement of aspect-oriented and object-oriented composition techniques as first-class entities (see this AOSD 2010 paper, Wilke’s PhD thesis, and this download page).
+More recently, he has worked with Wilke Havinga on Co-op; a novel composition model that supports the creation, reuse and refinement of aspect-oriented and object-oriented composition techniques as first-class entities (see this AOSD 2010 paper and Wilke’s PhD thesis).